divaricatum/cl-faq/README.md

 The typical way to build new images is via the function [build-lisp-image](https://franz.com/support/documentation/current/doc/operators/excl/build-lisp-image.htm).
-It accepts the following four keyword arguments that are used to relocate the lisp and c heaps from their default locations and sizes:
+It accepts the following four keyword arguments that are used to relocate the lisp and Aclmalloc heaps from their default locations and sizes:

   - :lisp-heap-start

   - :lisp-heap-size

+  - :aclmalloc-heap-start

+  - :aclmalloc-heap-size

-  - :c-heap-start
+  - :initial-oldspace

-  - :c-heap-size
+  - :initial-newspace

 The following two keyword arguments let you further shape the lisp heap once it has been allocated.